mozilla-b2g/gaia-email-libs-and-more/js/tasks.md

     are going to need a lot of memory or to do a lot of disk I/O, you do that in the execution phase of your task.
 And maybe you break your task into multiple tasks.
+- Blocked: Planned tasks/markers indicate the resources they require to be able to execute, such as their owning account being online.
+They are blocked and not considered for execution until the resources become available.
+Tasks may also be blocked awaiting a backoff-based retry.
 - Execution: The task manager eventually decides to execute your task based on its priority / resource needs / dependencies / etc.